Sequential attractors in combinatorial threshold-linear networks: Simply-embedded structure and graph rules

 Theorem~\ref{thm:menu} gives significant restrictions on the possible supports in $\FP(G)$ in terms of the component fixed point supports.
-However, the converse is not true -- not every union of supports from the menu yields a fixed point support in $\FP(G)$.
+However, the converse is not true -- not every union of supports from the menu is guaranteed to yield a fixed point support in $\FP(G)$.
 The following examples illustrate the range of $\FP(G)$ that can emerge from the same menu.

 \begin{example} Consider the component subgraphs shown in Figure~\ref{fig:sa-partition-examples}A together with their $\FP(G|_{\tau_i})$.
-By Theorem~\ref{thm:menu}, any graph $G$ with a simply-added partition of these component subgraphs has a restricted menu for $\FP(G)$ consisting of the component fixed point supports (the set of all possible supports derived from this menu is shown on the bottom of panel A).
-Note that an arbitrary graph on 7 nodes could have up to $2^7 -1 = 127$ possible fixed point supports, but the simply-added partition structure narrows the options to only 15 candidate fixed points.
-Figure~\ref{fig:sa-partition-examples}B-E show four possible graphs with simply-added partitions of these component subgraphs, together with $\FP(G)$ for each of the graphs.
+By Theorem~\ref{thm:menu}, any graph $G$ with a simply-embedded partition of these component subgraphs has a restricted menu for $\FP(G)$ consisting of the component fixed point supports (the set of all possible supports derived from this menu is shown on the bottom of panel A).
+Note that an arbitrary graph on 7 nodes could have up to $2^7 -1 = 127$ possible fixed point supports, but the simply-embedded partition structure narrows the options to only 15 candidate fixed points.
+Figure~\ref{fig:sa-partition-examples}B-E show four possible graphs with simply-embedded partitions of these component subgraphs, together with $\FP(G)$ for each of the graphs.

 Observe that the graph in Figure~\ref{fig:sa-partition-examples}B is a \emph{disjoint union} of its component subgraphs.
 For this graph, $\FP(G)$ consists of all possible unions of at most one fixed point support per component subgraph (see \cite[Theorem 11]{fp-paper}).
 Thus, every choice from the menu provided by Theorem~\ref{thm:menu} does in fact yield a fixed point for $G$.